Preetham-J/grapevine/README.md

 ![alt text](/screenshots/suggestion.JPG?raw=true "Suggestion")

 ## Development Tools
 To create this application, I used Node.js + Express, along with the following modules: body-parser, ejs, mysql, npm, querystring, request, spotify-web-api-node.
-For the frontend, HTML and CSS with EJS templates were used.
+For the frontend, HTML, CSS, Bootstrap, and EJS were used.
 For databasing, a MySQL database running on Amazon RDS was utilized, and the application was hosted using Heroku.

 ## What I Learned
 Overall, I was able to learn a lot about various backend web development topics, such has API integration, authentication, cloud databasing and hosting, as well as developing in Node.js.